CodingBobby/klyft/README.md

 Okay this is very simple, right?
 Lets take a closer look.

-After including klyft, you want to create a new worker and tell it the path to the `jobs.js` (we'll discuss it shortly).
+After including klyft, you want to create a new worker and tell it the path to the `jobs.js` module (we'll discuss it shortly).
 Remember to include the path relative to `main.js`, for example if you keep the job modules in a different folder.

 You can now push jobs to the worker's queue by telling the job's name and optional arguments it takes.
-The job name is case sensitive and must be unique within the given job module you gave the worker.
+The job name is case sensitive and must be unique within the job module you gave the worker.
 Since Klyft is based on promises, you can use `.then()` to further process the final result of the job.

 The jobs that are available to be run from this `main.js` are defined and initialized from the second file which we named `jobs.js`.
 Let's look at it.